Eclectic-Sheep/sheeprl/howto/learn_in_atari.md

 ).to(device)
 ```

-We need to remember to add these parameters to the list of parameters to be optimized and shared by Fabric.
+We need to remember to add these parameters to the list of parameters to be optimized and shared by Fabric

 ```diff
 +    all_parameters = list(feature_extractor.parameters()) + list(actor.parameters()) + list(critic.parameters())